How to Apply

 Nursery Offers

 The first wave of Nursery 2026 applications will close on Friday 13 February 2026.
 You will receive a letter from the school whether or not your child has been offered a place, by the end of February.
-We will continue to make offers up until July 2026 if vacancies arise.
+We will continue to make offers up until July 2026 from the waiting list, if vacancies arise.
+Parents may apply, via the Nursery 2026 application form, to join the waiting list at any point until the end of July 2026.

 Nursery Class 2025-2026